 Why NoCamels?

 At NoCamels, we really have nothing against camels.
-In fact, we rather enjoy them.
-We even took our editors on a camel ride – and are considering adopting our very own two-humped friend, named Albert.
+In fact, we think they’re awesome.
+We even took our editors on a camel ride and are considering adopting our very own humped friend, Albert.

-But just to make sure our camel friends can never have a beef with us, here’s a little fact sheet to show everyone just how awesome camels are:
+And just to make sure our camel friends don’t feel slighted, here’s a little fact sheet on just how amazing camels are:

-- “Man vs. Wild” Bear Grills once survived a sand storm by hiding inside a recently passed-away camel.
+- “Man vs. Wild” Bear Grills once survived a sand storm by hiding inside a recently deceased camel.

 - Camel’s red blood cells have an oval shape, unlike those of other mammals, which are circular.
 This facilitates their flow in a dehydrated state.